 How Do People Get Genital Herpes?

-They have vaginal or anal sex with someone with genital herpes (even if there
+- They have vaginal or anal sex with someone with genital herpes (even if there are no sores).

 How Is Genital Herpes Diagnosed?

 To find out if someone has genital herpes, health care providers do tests on: